-The results of the Deloitte sixth annual Millennial Survey reveal that the majority of young professionals find purpose and positive culture are more important drivers than financial success.
+With a sense of purpose winning over profit, the majority of young professionals find working culture and a positive impact on society are more important workplace drivers than financial gain.

-“Life in the 21st Century is not a linear predictable process, and there are so many factors that will influence how your career unfolds,” says Jan Bowen-Nielsen, career coach and founder of Quiver Management, discussing career goals.
+We spoke to Jan Bowen-Nielsen, career coach and founder of Quiver Management, about setting career goals that bring us closer to our purpose.
+"Life in the 21st Century is not a linear predictable process, and there are so many factors that will influence how your career unfolds,” says Jan.

 “It is important to have some clear long-term goals and objectives, but you need to be flexible and be ready to adjust your plans and to grab unexpected opportunities.
 Have alternatives and options.”

-Jan believes in order to achieve success it’s important to have goals and a career strategy, but stresses that to find purpose your professional life you should first find your passion.
+Jan believes in order to achieve success it’s important to have goals and a career strategy, and stresses that to find purpose in your professional life you should first identify your passion.